daimoners/GrapheNet/README.md

    │ ├── config/
    │ │ ├── dataset.yaml  --> contain the config to create the dataset
    │ │ ├── train_predict_coulomb.yaml  --> contain the config to train on Coulomb eigenvalues
+   │ │ ├── train_predict_coulomb.yaml  --> contain the config to train on png images with k-folds cross-validation
    │ │ └── train_predict.yaml    --> contain the config to train on png images
    │ ├── data/    --> contain the dataset and all the data (downloaded from the point 3 of the setup below) │ ├── lib/     --> contain all the necessary libraries for the dataset creation, models definition and training algorithms │ ├── outputs/ (folder created by hydra containing the experiments hystory) │ ├── environment.yml
+   │ ├── kfold_train_lightning.py  --> script to train the model with k-folds cross-validation
    │ ├── dataset_generator.py  --> script to generate the png dataset from the xyz files │ ├── coulomb_predict_lightning.py    --> main script to evaluate the trained models on Coulomb eigenvalues │ ├── coulomb_train_lightning.py    --> main script to train the models on Coulomb eigenvalues